Cash For Arms

 This is also why you’ll only see people asking about Glock 36 Gen 3 values.
 There’s no such thing as a Glock 36 Gen 5, for example.

-For the best Glock 36 price, your gun has to be in the best condition.
+For the best Glock 36 value, your gun has to be in the best condition.
 That’s why new guns from dealers have the highest prices.

 For preowned guns, condition can be graded by a professional.
 Some will charge fees for it, but Cash for Arms doesn’t if you try selling a gun to us.